determined-ai/determined/docs/model-dev-guide/model-management/checkpoints.rst

 #.
 Loading model checkpoints in Python.
 #.
 Storing additional user-defined metadata in a checkpoint.
 #.
 Using the Determined CLI to download checkpoints to disk.
+#.
+Getting a list of files in a checkpoint without downloading the files.

 The Checkpoint Export API is a subset of the features found in the :mod:`~determined.experimental.client` module.